 2. Prepping your furniture for sale

 If you want to make the best return on investment, prepping your furniture ahead of selling it is crucial.
 How much you need to spruce up your furniture depends on its condition.
 In general, we recommend wiping down and dusting your furniture to sanitize it for the next person.
 Next, check for any issues that can be easily fixed, like loose screws or scratches that can be buffed out.
-If your item is upholstered and has been pre-loved for more than a year, spot cleaning or steam cleaning will help return it to its former glory.
-If it’s a higher quality piece, spending some money to get it refurbished can help increase the overall value.
+If your item is upholstered and has been lived-on for more than a year, spot or steam cleaning will help return it to its former glory.
+If it’s a higher-quality piece, spending some money to get it refurbished can help increase the overall value.

 3. Listing your item